prakharporwal/bank-server/README.md

     - [x] Install Kubecost for cost management
     - [x] install ArgoCD for GitOps

+- [x] Setup Monitoring Using Prometheus and Grafana- [steps added](k8s/prometheus-install.md)
+- [x] Write Unit Tests by using gomock to mock DB.

 ### TODO
-- [ ] Setup Monitoring Using Prometheus
 - [ ] Create Docker Network to let the image connect with the db `docker network create bank-network`
       `docker network connect bank-network postgres12`

+- [ ] Make Auth API using PASETO ( also support extension for JWT )
-- [ ] Read env variables from config file
+- [ ] Handle race condition in transaction.
-- [ ] Write Unit Tests by using Mock to mock DB.
+- [ ] Handle deadlock in DB due to multiple threads of transaction

 ## How to Use ?